T0tooro/BRG-27-labs/README.md

     └── crontab-entry.txt         # Cron schedule: 0 2 * * * /bin/bash ~/scripts/backup.sh
 ```

 > **Note:** If you are viewing this repo for marking, the full written report (with reflections and analysis) is in the submitted `.docx` file.
 This repo holds the raw evidence and scripts referenced in that report.
+Here just for me to document here and there.

 ---